NonDairyNeutrino/advent_of_code/2024/README.md

-# Advent of Code 2024
+# Advent of Code 2024 - Fortran
 ## We goin' old school

 I bet these elves have never used Fortran.